LuxLeaks: The LuxLeaks trial

 Following PricewaterhouseCoopers' complaint, the trial of the three people involved in the disclosure of secret tax agreements was held from 26 April to 11 May 2016 at the Criminal Court of Luxembourg, for eight half-day hearings, instead of the five initially scheduled.

 The prosecutor and lawyers for the plaintiff (PricewaterhouseCoopers) emphasized the disclosure of secret documents as an act of delinquency.
 According to the lawyers of the former employees of the audit firm, Antoine Deltour and Raphael Halet only acted with the motivation of defending the general interest.
 During their hearings, Antoine Deltour and Raphael Halet emphasized their role of whistleblowers disclosing multinational companies' aggressive tax planning practices, which are immoral and extremely detrimental to the common good.
 The journalist Edouard Perrin's lawyers argued that he only acted professionally and that he was not the sponsor of the leaks.

 At the end of the trial, the prosecutor requested an 18-month jail sentence for the two whistleblowers (possibly a fully conditional sentence), as well as fines against them and against the journalist (of a non specified amount).
 PricewaterhouseCoopers' lawyers asked the defendant's conviction and 1 euro in damages.
-The defense lawyers have all pleaded acquittal of their clients, on the basis of freedom of expression as interpreted by the European Court of Human Rights.
+The defense lawyers pleaded for the acquittal of their clients on the basis of the freedom of expression as interpreted by the European Court of Human Rights.
 The judgment was delivered on 29 June 2016.
-Antoine Deltour is sentenced to a suspended 12-month jail time and a 1,500 € fine.
-Raphaël Halet is sentenced to a suspended 9-month jail time and a 1,000 € fine.
-Edouard Perrin, the journalist who first released the revelations, is acquitted.
+Antoine Deltour received a 12-month suspended sentence and a €1,500 fine, while Raphaël Halet was sentenced to 9 months (also suspended) and a €1,000 fine.
+Edouard Perrin was acquitted.